 And so he stumbles to the ocean and books passage on a steam ship that is currently transporting a French film crew… Wait, huh?
 You see the film had established itself as kind of an Arabian Nights fantasy and now we’re in the real world?
 Why are the khan’s guards still using swords?
 If European ships are to be found a day’s journey away, why not trade some gems for some howitzers?
 Okay, I have been jarred but let’s continue.

 The star of the production is Anna (Nathalie Lissenko) and the money man is Morel the banker (Camille Bardou).
 Prince Roundgito-Sing plays with the electric lights and then stumbles into a movie scene being played out on the ship.
 He doesn’t realize it is make-believe at first but Anna explains all because she can speak the prince’s language.

-If you or I were to unexpectedly run into someone fluent in our native tongue, I think we would ask a few questions.
+If you or I were to unexpectedly run into someone fluent in our native tongue while abroad, I think we would ask a few questions.
 Not the prince!
 He’s too smitten with Anna to ask even basic questions.
 She decides she will make him her co-star and let him design all the movie sets because that’s exactly how the movies work.
 (It’s amazing how often movies get the business of moviemaking all wrong.)

 Morel the banker is jealous and so he tricks the prince into writing a bad check.
 The prince spends all his money on flowers for Anna and she claims that she is not interested in him as a lover, she just thinks he’s a good actor.